nilskaspersson/twitch-utils/README.md

 # twitch-utils
-A lightweight collection of small Twitch utilities
+A lightweight collection of small Twitch utilities in the shape of a Chromium plugin